What are Ocean Currents?

 1.6 Peru Current

 Peru Current is perhaps the best-studied ocean current in the Pacific Ocean.
-Alexander Von Humboldt in 1802 noted the details of the Peru Current.
-Hence, it is also known as Humboldt Current.
+Alexander Von Humboldt, in 1802, noted the details of the Peru Current.
+Hence, it is also known as the Humboldt Current.
 It is a cold current.
-It is flowing north along the west coast of South America carrying cold water from northerly deflection of the Sub-Antarctica water moving at 40° S.
+It is flowing north along the west coast of South America, carrying cold water from the northerly deflection of the Sub-Antarctic water moving at 40° S.

 1.8 West Wind Drift

 It is an easterly moving drift in the Pacific Ocean extending from Tasmania to the South American coast.
 It is a cold current.
-The speed of the drift is greater under the influence of Roaring Forties.
-It splits into two branches and one moves south around the Cape Horn into the Atlantic Ocean and the Other one moves northward along the Peruvian coast due to deflection and joins the Peru Current.
+The speed of the drift is greater under the influence of the Roaring Forties.
+It splits into two branches, and one moves south around the Cape Horn into the Atlantic Ocean, and the Other one moves northward along the Peruvian coast due to deflection and joins the Peru Current.

 2. Currents of the Atlantic Ocean